-During the Architecture Day on August 20th, Intel announced that key components of the forthcoming Intel® RuixuanTM and Ponte Vecchio graphics cards will be manufactured using 5nm and 6nm advanced support.
+During the Architecture Day on August 20th, Intel announced that key components of the forthcoming Intel® RuixuanTM and Ponte Vecchio graphics cards would be manufactured using 5nm and 6nm advanced support.
 Intel is participating for the first time.
 For product production, use external foundries’ innovative process technology.

 While according to the senior vice president of Intel’s Enterprise Planning Division, Stuart Pann, the external foundries now produce 20% of Intel’s goods, and Intel has become one of TSMC’s most important customers.